Electronic Rituals, Oracles and Fortune Telling

 There are no required textbooks, but for students particularly interested in Tarot interpretations, I highly recommend The Little Monsters Tarot Guidebook (also available as an instant digital download).

 In the incarnation of this class in Spring 2017, the students came up with a collective bibliography of works and writing on topics related to this class.
-You can see that bibliography here.
+This bibliography is available online (PDF).

 Attendance, lateness, and in-class behavior policies